tidika/ContainerManager/README.md

 # ContainerManager
-Repo facilitates the management of containerized services/apps.
+Repo code facilitates the management of containerized services/apps.